-Early gastric carcinomas are usually asymptomatic.
-The following symptoms often appear only in locally advanced or metastatic carcinomas [15]:
+Early gastric carcinomas are generally asymptomatic.
+The following symptoms may be observed in locally advanced or metastatic carcinomas [15]:

 - Dysphagia

 - Dyspepsia

-- Recurrent vomiting
+- · Recurrent vomiting

-- Loss of appetite
+- · Loss of appetite

-- Early feeling of satiety
+- · Early feeling of satiety

-- Weight loss
+- · Weight loss

-- Signs of gastrointestinal bleeding
+- · Signs of gastrointestinal bleeding

 - Epigastric pain

-- Symptoms from organs affected by metastases (such as liver capsule pain or ileus symptoms in peritoneal carcinomatosis).
+- Symptoms from metastatically affected organs (such liver capsule pain or ileus symptoms in peritoneal carcinomatosis)

-Gastric carcinoma may present with various paraneoplastic syndromes, with cutaneous manifestations being observed more frequently than other paraneoplastic symptoms [16].
+Gastric cancer may present with various paraneoplastic syndromes, with cutaneous manifestations being observed more frequently than others [16].